My first evening at the Palace did not end until well after midnight.

 Hope groaned and put his head to his forehead.
 “Oh- yes.
 Well, perhaps what Miss Taris needs is a gentleman to provoke her anger.
 You’ve blossomed a good deal since our row.”

 I felt a stab of resentment run through me.
-I wanted to tell Hope that my affection and love for Celeste, my freedom to stargaze and conduct research, and the terrifying secrets of my new home had all driven me to change myself.
+I wanted to retort that my affection and love for Celeste and the terrifying secrets of my new home had all driven me to change myself.
 Before I could speak, however, Hope sighed deeply.

 “We won’t have much opportunity to sleep, here,” he said.
-“There is much we must do, so we should rest while we can.
+“We should rest while we can.”

 In daylight or lamplight, a room in the inner court seemed a great honor.
 My apartment was much bigger than would ever be necessary for the comfort of Hope and me alone.
 The carpets were thick and deep, and the bed was dressed in the finest silks.
 A chain of golden angels danced around the crown molding above the intricately printed wallpaper.

-When the lamps were extinguished, however, all of these delights disappeared into darkness, and I was left in a vast empty cavern.
+When the lamps were extinguished, however, all of these delights disappeared into darkness, and I was left in a vast, empty cavern.
 Faint shadows flickered on the walls, cast by the light that leaked from under the distant door.
-The crystal mantle clock, that I had admired in the light, now seemed to tick so loudly that it echoed in my ears.
+The crystal mantle clock, which I had admired in the light, now seemed to tick so loudly that it echoed in my ears.

-Beside me, Hope was still and silent, asleep for the first time since we stayed the night in the crossroads village.
-He clung to my hand as he slept, taking peace from my presence asn I lay sleepless beside him.
+Beside me, Hope was still and silent, asleep for the first time since we’d stayed the night in the crossroads village.
+He clung to my hand as he slept, taking peace from my presence as I lay sleepless beside him.